sahajsoft/pii-detection-and-anonymizer/README.md

 # PII Detection and Anonymiser

-This is a service that helps you detect and anonymise PII.
+This is a python app to detect and anonymise PII data using Named Entity Recognition with Flair-based Embeddings built on top of [Presidio](https://github.com/microsoft/presidio/tree/main).

 ## Prerequisites